“What is the difference between a religion and a cult?”

 So though there are indeed dangerous groups, the word “cult” is more often a political tool of the dominant culture rather than an actual descriptive, informative word.
 So, instead of using the word “cult”, I suggest describing exactly what you dislike about any group that you feel is dangerous.

-It is my hope that using similar thinking, readers can also see some of the problems behind the label “religion” — but I hope to explore that issue in other posts.
+It is my hope that using similar thinking, readers can also see some of the problems behind the label “religion” — which I hope to explore more in future posts.